EricssonResearch/dnt/doc/notification.md

 ## Notification framework operation

 The Notification framework is enabled when a session named *notification_session* is created in the configuration file.
 The notifications are sent according to the pipeline defined by the *notification_session*.
-While this makes possible any actions supported by R2DTWO, we suggest the following usage scenarios:
+While this supports using any actions supported by R2DTWO pipelines, we suggest the following usage scenarios:

-* New stream for notifications (with designated replication).
-In this case a DetNet stream is defined for the notification messages, with replication at the source and elimination at the destination.
+* New stream specifically for notifications.
+In this case a DetNet stream is defined for the notification messages, possibly with replication at the source and elimination at the destination.
 Note that all intermediate nodes must be aware of this session.
-In this case path selection, redundancy is all handled by the DetNet stream.
+In this case path selection and redundancy are handled by the DetNet stream.
-* Use the management network.
-A simpler method is to use the management network to send the notification messages.
+* Use a management network.
+A simpler method is to use the management network for sending the notification messages.
 In this case all messages are sent out-of-band, in a best effort manner.
 Sending on multiple paths may still be possible even in this case.
-Such an example is given in the */getting_started/scenario_notification*: when 2 paths are available through 2 interfaces, we can send the messages on both.
-De-duplication is still possible at higher level since each message is identified by a *notif_seq* field.
-The notification receiver example (in */json_receiver*) gives an example for the high level elimination.
+Such an example is given in the */getting_started/scenario_notification*: when 2 paths are available through 2 different interfaces, we can send the messages on both.
+De-duplication is still possible at higher level since each message is identified by a *notif_seq* (and a *notif_fragment*) field.
+The notification receiver example (in */json_receiver*) shows how to implement the high level elimination.

-Notifications can be completely disabled either by not specifying notification stream in configuration file, telnet command and filtering.
+Notifications can be completely disabled either by not specifying notification stream in configuration file, or via a telnet command that enables their filtering.

 There are 2 notification types: